How to Become a Digital Nomad

 2. Travel slowly.
 Think of it as a new lifestyle, rather than a vacation.
 Take your time so you can feel settled in one place and fully explore your new environment before hopping to the next destination.
 If you’re constantly moving, you might feel stressed and overwhelmed.

 3. Establish work hours.
-Working during the same regular hours creates a routine that may help you stay disciplined and also helps others know when they can reach you.
+Working during the same regular hours creates a routine that may help you stay disciplined and helps others know when they can reach you.
 These boundaries between your work life and personal life may prevent you from tipping toward one extreme or the other.

 4. Connect with other digital nomads.
 Especially if you’ll be traveling alone, look for opportunities to hang out with other digital nomads and interact with them online.
 Life away from home can be lonely, so it helps to socialize with companions—especially ones who completely understand your lifestyle.
 In fact, they may share insider tips that will help you navigate your journey even more.